AFRICAN ELECTIONS DATABASE

 1990- Restricted Democratic Practice

-2007 Freedom House Rating: Political Rights - 6, Civil Liberties - 4, Status: Partly Free
+2012 Freedom House Rating: Political Rights - 6, Civil Liberties - 5, Status: Not Free

 Next Scheduled Presidential Election: 2012

-Political Parties: ADERE - Democratic and Republic Alliance, BDG - Gabonese Democratic Bloc, CDJ - Congress for Democracy and Justice, CLR - Circle of Liberal Reformers, CONAB - National Confederation of Woodcutters Associations, CRP - Circle for Renewal and Progress, FAR - African Forum for Reconstruction, MAD - African Development Movement, MORENA-Bûcherons - National Recovery Movement-Woodcutters, MORENA-Originel - National Recovery Movement, PDG - Gabonese Democratic Party (authoritarian), PGP - Gabonese Party of Progress, PGP-Ndaot - Gabonese Progress Party-Ndaot faction (PGP-Ndaot), PSD - Social Democratic Party, PSG - Gabonese Socialist Party, PUP - People’s Unity Party, RDD - Rally of Democrats, RDP - Rally for Democracy and Progress, RDR - Rally of Republican Democrats, RNB - National Rally of Woodcutters (center-left), RNB-Kombila - National Rally of Woodcutters-Kombila, RNB-RPG - National Rally of Woodcutters-Rally for Gabon, RPG - Rally for Gabon, UDSG - Gabonese Democratic and Social Union, UGDD - Gabonese Union for Democracy and Development, UPG - Union of the Gabonese People, USG - Gabonese Socialist Union.
+Political Parties: ADERE - Democratic and Republic Alliance, APSG - Alliance for Socialism in Gabon, BDG - Gabonese Democratic Bloc, CDJ - Congress for Democracy and Justice, CLR - Circle of Liberal Reformers, CONAB - National Confederation of Woodcutters Associations, CRP - Circle for Renewal and Progress, DID - Defense of Gabonese Interests, EDIG - Entente for the Defense of Gabonese Interests, FAR - African Forum for Reconstruction, GM - Mebiame Group, MAD - African Development Movement, MESP - Socialist Emancipation Movement of the People, MORENA - National Recovery Movement, MORENA-Bûcherons - National Recovery Movement-Woodcutters, MORENA-Original - National Recovery Movement, MORENA-Unionist - National Recovery Movement-Unionist, PCO - Omega Circle Party, PDG - Gabonese Democratic Party (authoritarian), PGCI - Gabonese Independent Center Party, PGP - Gabonese Progress Party, PGP-Ndaot - Gabonese Progress Party-Ndaot faction (PGP-Ndaot), PSD - Social Democratic Party, PSG - Gabonese Socialist Party, PUP - People's Unity Party, RDD - Rally of Democrats, RDP - Rally for Democracy and Progress, RDR - Rally of Republican Democrats, RNB - National Rally of Woodcutters (center-left), RNB-Kombila - National Rally of Woodcutters-Kombila, RNB-RPG - National Rally of Woodcutters-Rally for Gabon, RPG - Rally for Gabon, UDSG - Gabonese Democratic and Social Union, UGDD - Gabonese Union for Democracy and Development, UPG - Union of the Gabonese People, USG - Gabonese Socialist Union.

 Election Results